specialorange/zmaril.github.com/source/_posts/2012-12-27-Why-I-dont-have-a-Facebook.markdown

 way to make way more money than advertising will allow them to in the next few years.
-And so, with that assumption, let's put our entrepreneur hats on and think: **What can Facebook do to make money besides ads?** This exercise by itself is a fun challenge in trying to figure out what resources Facebook has at its disposal.
+And so, with that assumption, let's put our entrepreneur hats on and think: **What can Facebook do to make money besides selling ads?** This exercise by itself is a fun challenge in trying to figure out what resources Facebook has at its disposal.
 Maybe try taking a few minutes and see what you can think up.